-A modular small business park might be located in the burned out remains of the Sundance Marina warehouse (on the East side), on the West side of the I-5 bridge, the Manheim Auto Auction facility (near West Hayden Island) or near the Railroad Bridge.
-Federal money could make mixed use commercial and housing space more profitable then hedge-fund financed gated communities and provide a venue for small businesses.
+A modular small business park might be located in the burned out remains of the Sundance Marina warehouse (on the East side), on the West side of the I-5 bridge, the Manheim Auto Auction facility (near West Hayden Island), near the Railroad Bridge or in one of the golf courses near the Columbia River.
+Federal money could make mixed use commercial and housing space more profitable.
+Instead of congestion pricing, private industry might build a community and the mass transit link.